TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Configuration/TypoScript
   TypoScript static setup (:file:`setup.typoscript`) and constants (:file:`constants.typoscript`).
-Use subfolders if your have several static templates.
+Use subfolders if you have several static templates.

 Documentation